KQM-git/TCL/mechanics/equipment/weapons/catalysts.md

 | Boundless Blessing | Increases Movement SPD by 10%.
 When in battle, gain an **8/10/12/14/16**% Elemental DMG Bonus every 4s.
 Max 4 stacks.
 Lasts until the character falls or leaves combat. |
 | Base ATK | 46 - 608 |
 | CRIT Rate% | 7.2% - 33.1% |

+* Lost Prayer does not reset upon leaving combat, ONLY upon switching to a different character or if the character is defeated

 {% endtab %}

 {% tab title="Details" %}